Yandex Cloud

 1. Navigate to the folder dashboard and select Yandex MPP Analytics for PostgreSQL.

-2. Click the name of the cluster you need and select the Monitoring → Network tab.
+2. Click the cluster name and select the Monitoring → Network tab.

 This page displays the following charts: